Jarosław: History

 During the German invasion of Poland in September 1939, which started World War II, this was the site of the Battle of Jarosław.
 Germany defeated the Poles and captured the town.
 Shortly afterwards the German Einsatzgruppe I entered the town to commit various atrocities against the population.
 Under German occupation, the town was part of the Kraków District of the General Government.
-The Polish resistance movement was active in the town, and from May 1940, the underground Polish newspaper Odwet was distributed in Jarosław.
+The Polish resistance movement was active in the town, and established a dedicated organization to provide aid to prisoners of war, and distributed Polish underground press.

 In 1944, the town was captured by the Red Army of the Soviet Union and restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.
 Some local Polish resistance officers were arrested by the Soviets and imprisoned in a Soviet camp in Trzebuska.
 The communists expelled most of Jarosław's Ukrainian population, at first to Soviet territories and later to territories regained from Germany.

 It was administratively located in the Rzeszów Voivodeship (1945–1974) and Przemyśl Voivodeship (1975–1998).